GSD Beyond the Happy Path

 What I’d change

 The original post has my earlier wishlist.
-Three more since:
+Two more since:

 Nyquist should be fully automatic.
 If planning-time Nyquist is part of the pipeline, the post-execution audit should be too.
 Having to remember /gsd:validate-phase after every execution defeats the purpose of enabling it during project setup.